dflook/terraform-github-actions/terraform-unlock-state/README.md

 This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-This actions is intially planned to manually unlock the state for the defined configuration.

-The `GITHUB_TOKEN` environment variable must be set for the PR comment to be added.
-The action can be run on other events, which prints the plan to the workflow log.
+Force unlocks a Terraform remote state.

 ## Inputs

 * `path`

-  Path to the terraform root module to apply
+  Path to the terraform root module that defines the remote state to unlock

   - Type: string
   - Optional